ProfessorKazarinoff/MATLAB-light-relay/README.md

 # MATLAB-light-relay
 A student project for ENGR114 at Portland Community College.
 Uses MATLAB connected to an Arudino over serial to control a relay that swithes a light on and off..

+## Problem Statement
+The objective was to find a way to turn a light on and off by using the Arduino micro controller and interfacing the Arduino software with Mat lab.
+We set out to have a user input HIGH or LOW inputs into mat lab which would be read by the Arduino software and subsequently run a current through the relay to operate the light.
+Additionally, our mat lab code tracks the amount of time the light is on per on/off cycle while the mat lab program is running and when the user closes the serial port through mat lab a bar chart is shown of the time per on/off iteration the light was on.

 ## Hardware Setup
 ### Assembly of Light Relay Components :